Finding Appropriate Solutions

 More and more, technology is helping promote independence in a person’s environment.
 We also work closely with architects, builders and specialist electronic companies to ensure that environmental controls are fit for purpose and the client can, or has the potential, to use them.
 Controlling their own environment can be a huge motivator for an individual and so we often include the grading of this as part of an overall rehabilitation programme and not just a solution to open doors and windows etc. The client’s needs, abilities and desires are always at the centre of what we do and we actively promote a functional but attractive solution to environmental controls, where possible.

-As all our AT consultants have a background in rehabilitation or education, we draw on this expertise to ensure that the most appropriate – and therefore cost-effective – solutions are chosen.
+As all our rehabilitation assistive technology consultants have a therapy or education background, we draw on this expertise to ensure that the most appropriate – and therefore cost-effective – solutions are chosen.

 Have a look at our case studies for more examples of the work we do.